 We’re always preaching the importance of a beautiful home that reflects your lifestyle and personality, but we never choose beauty over function.
 What’s the point of having a gorgeous room if you’re afraid to use it?
-That’s why we’re so excited about our new collection of performance fabrics.
-With over 120 new fabrics, Ballard Designs Performance Fabrics by Sunbrella® are meant to withstand wear, tear, and anything your busy family can throw at it.
+That’s why we’re excited to talk about our collection of performance fabrics.
+With over 150 fabrics, Ballard Designs Performance Fabrics are meant to withstand wear, tear, and anything your busy family can throw at it.
 Ever wondered what’s the difference between a performance fabric and regular old linens, cottons, and velvets?
 We’re here to spill all the important info.

 Why Is It Called Performance?